wavemotion-dave/DracoDS/README.md

 * Dragon 32/64 support with 32K or 64K of RAM running at the 50Hz PAL speed.
 * Cassette (.cas) support for both the Dragon and Tandy emulated machines.
 * Cartridge (.ccc) support for the Tandy emulated machine.
 * Disk (.dsk) support for the Tandy emulated machine.
-Standard single-sided 160K disks only.
+Standard single-sided 160K (35 track) or 180K (40 track) disks only.
 * Save/Load Game State (one slot).
 * Artifacting support to 4-color high-rez mode.
 * LCD Screen Swap (press and hold L+R+X during gameplay).